CHI-CityTech/Collaborative-AI/Collaborative AI Resources.md

 - Serves as a technical scaffold to support BBS-based content development
 - Repository: [Blended Reality Performance System (BRPS)](https://github.com/CHI-CityTech/Blended-Reality-Performance-System)

-#### 🎭 B. Content Development: Meta-Projects That Populate the System
+#### 🎭 3B.
+Content Development: Meta-Projects That Populate the System

 These creative and research-driven meta-projects generate performances, narratives, simulations, and soundscapes that rely on the BRPS as a delivery and blending mechanism.